 Days to Germination: Plants sprout in 21 to 28 days.

-Garden Tip: Place Red Hot Poker flowers where they can be seen from a window in your hose.
+Garden Tip: Place Red Hot Poker flowers where they can be seen from a window in your house.
 Then, watch the Hummingbirds as they feed on the nectar-laden flowers.
 They are attracted to the tubular flowers.
 Red is the best color for attracting Hummingbirds.

 The plants prefer loose, rich soil that drains well.
 It is important to avoid wet soils, as the crowns can rot.
 Mix in compost when planting, if your soil is not rich.